 If general anesthesia was used for the surgery, the patient should lay on a couch or bed until the anesthesia and sedative effects wear off.
 Within 6 hours, the patient will be able to move around a little bit, but they should not drive, operate machinery, work, or drink alcohol for 12–24 hours (until all sedative effects have resolved).
 These restrictions also apply to the use of prescription pain medication, for 6–8 hours until after the last dose.

-It is best to avoid physical exertion and exercise for 5–6 days after surgery.
+It is advised to avoid physical exertion and exercise for 5–6 days after surgery.

 Some patients experience skin discoloration after surgery.
 When the blood spreads beneath the tissues, it can cause the development of green, blue, black, or yellow discoloration.
 This postoperative discoloration is normal, and usually shows up 2 or 3 days after surgery.
 Moist heat can be applied to the area to speed up the healing and fade the discoloration.